Elections in Sweden

 After the 2022 elections, there were 188 men and 161 women in the Swedish parliament.

-Another principle in the Freedom of the Press Act is the freedom to communicate information.
-Everyone in Sweden has the right to give information to the media, when they feel something should be made public.
-The publisher of the material may not reveal the source if the individual in question wishes to remain anonymous.
+The Act also guarantees the freedom to communicate information.
+Everyone in Sweden has the right to provide information to the media if they believe something should be made public.
+Journalists are not required to reveal their sources if anonymity is requested.

 Media in Sweden are sometimes referred to as the ‘third power’.
 The government and the parliament are the first two powers, and it is seen as the role of media to scrutinise the first two.

-Then there is public service media, owned by an independent foundation and funded through a public service fee paid by Swedish households.
 SVT (Sweden’s Television) operates four television channels, Sveriges Radio (Sweden’s Radio) operates several radio channels – all without advertising – and UR, the Swedish Educational Broadcasting Company, produces and broadcasts educational and general knowledge programmes.

 These public service companies are led by a special board with members nominated by parliamentary parties, and an independent leader.
 This setup aims to safeguard Swedish public service broadcasting against monopolistic control.